 Jane Austen Society of North America, Southwest Region

-John Kessel will discuss his book Pride and Prometheus, a mashup of Pride and Prejudice and Frankenstein.
+John Kessel discussed his book Pride and Prometheus, a mashup of Pride and Prejudice and Frankenstein.

 Jane Austen Meets Mary Shelley